 Kathmandu Durbar Square is the largest palace square in Nepal, located in the south of the city center.
+It's also one of three Durbar Squares within Kathmandu Valley in Nepal.
 This Durbar Square was built in the cultural prosperity of Nepal’s history.
-And it is listed as a splendid "world cultural Heritage" for its unique buildings and sculptures.
+And it is listed as a UNESCO World Heritage Site for its ancient buildings and splendid sculptures.
 Because it has the most cultural and religious characteristics of Nepal, it has become a world-famous tourist attraction.
+If you haven't been here, you can't imagine how lively and bustling this square can be.

 Durbar means "Royal Palace" in Nepali, so Kathmandu Durbar Square is used to be the center of the Malla Dynasty in the Kingdom of Kathmandu.
 The Malla Dynasty (1201-1769 AD) was the heyday of Nepal's art and cultural development, and it was called the "Renaissance" period of Nepal's classical culture.
 The Malla Dynasty ruled in Nepal for nearly 600 years.
 During this period, culture, architecture, and art once reached their peak.